Developing an online map-based library

 The group includes members of the civil contracting, utility, surveying, locating, design engineering, geographic information systems, urban development, archaeology, road construction and maintenance organisations.

-Their feedback to the Wellington City team during the design and functionality stage of the underground asset register’s map is informing the beta version that will be made available as a pilot for wider use in Wellington this year.
+Their feedback during the initial design and functionality stage of the underground asset register informed the Wellington pilot system that is currently in use.
 The group will help update future iterations, so we end up with the best, most accurate online register.

 To find out more, watch our video: